Home > Analyses > Consumer Defensive > Walmart Inc.

 Strengths

-- diverse revenue streams including eCommerce
+- Diversified revenue streams including eCommerce and financial services

 Weaknesses